tchayen/chess/making-of/README.md

 ### Chessboard

-Not everything has to be modelled and imported.
+Not everything has to be modeled and imported.
 For example chessboard is easy to achieve using simple shapes (simplified `Square.tsx`):

 ```jsx
 <group position={[x, 0, y]}>